sorabh86/spring-boot-gradle-mvn/README.md

 # Maven and Gradle

 This is practise project to refreshing springboot development using both maven and gradle.
+We are going to make a simple web based application and setup a basic manually configuration to understand at command line.

 ## Maven Commands
 * Running the app